 Belarusian journalist Yury Hantsarevich, a reporter for the independent news website Intex-Press, is serving a prison sentence of two years and six months after being convicted in July 2022 of facilitating extremist activities.
 Belarusian authorities accused him of sending materials to media designated as “extremist” in the country.
 Police detained him in April 2022.

 Hantsarevich mainly covers sports for Intex-Press, but has also reported on the Russian invasion of Ukraine and the subsequent sanctions imposed on Russia, based on CPJ’s review of his work.

-Belarusian police detained Hantsarevich on April 27, 2022, according to Viasna, a banned human rights group that continues to operate unofficially.
+Belarusian police detained Hantsarevich on April 27, 2022, according to Viasna, a banned human rights group.

 According to Obratnaya Storona and Mediazona, authorities in the western city of Baranavichy had charged Hantsarevich with facilitating extremist activities and sentenced him to be held for 10 days in a separate administrative case.

-In September 2022, CPJ called the Ministry of Interior’s press service, but nobody answered the phone.
+In October 2023, CPJ called the Belarusian Ministry of Interior for comment, but nobody answered the phone.
 CPJ emailed the Belarusian Investigative Committee but did not receive any replies.